riceissa/riceissa.github.io/math/python_zip.md

 the original matrix-like structure back.
 In other words, `\(x =
 \mathrm{zip}(\star\mathrm{zip}(\star x))\)`.

-To give an exmaple of this identity in Python:
+To give an example of this identity in Python:

 ``` python
 >>> x = (1, 2, 3)